Clean Heat Incentive Program

 A successful applicant must:

-• Complete a free Alaska Heat Smart home heat pump assessment
+• Complete an Alaska Heat Smart home energy assessment

 • Provide all required application documentation (see ‘required supporting information’ below)